PalisadoesFoundation/talawa-admin/ISSUE_GUIDELINES.md

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the mentors of the merits of this feature.
 Please provide as much detail and context as possible.

 ### Monitoring the Creation of New Issues
-1. Join our `#talawa-github` slack channel for automatic issue and pull request updates
+1. Join our `#talawa-github` slack channel for automatic issue and pull request updates.

 ## General Guidelines